The university supports all students of all gender identities. Explore these campus resources for the LGBTQIA2S+ community.

 - It Gets Better - Stories

-Local support groups and safe spaces for LGBTQ+ folx.
+Local support groups and safe spaces for LGBTQIA2S+ folx.

 LGBTQI Grief and Loss Support Group